Laphatize/coin-collector/instructions.md

 ## Developers: <br>
-Any variables that are in CAPS means, that you shouldn't mess around with those variables.
+Any variables that are in CAPS means, that you shouldn't mess around with those variables. <br>

-I've added comments where it's needed, so please read them.
+I've added comments where it's needed, so please read them.<br>

-Please give credit :)
+Please give credit :)<br>